 9. Loafers

 A timeless staple perfect for clocking a lot of miles walking around the streets of Paris.
+Sam Edelman makes a similar, more affordable style.

 Related: Best Shoes to Wear in Paris